How to obtain a marriage visa in Thailand?

 • Step 3: Translate the Thai marriage certificate (if necessary)

-1. Find a certified translator: Look for a certified professional translator who is proficient in both languages (Thai and the language of your country of origin).
+Look for a certified professional translator who demonstrates proficiency in both Thai and the language of your country of origin.

-2. Provide a copy of the marriage certificate: Give a copy of the Thai marriage certificate to the certified translator to translate into the required language.
+Give a copy of the Thai marriage certificate to the certified translator and ask them to translate it into the required language.

-4. Keep the original: Keep the original Thai marriage certificate and the notarised translation in a safe place.
-You will need them for any marriage recognition procedures in your country of origin.
+Keep the original Thai marriage certificate and the notarized translation in a secure place.
+You will need these documents when you complete any marriage recognition procedures in your country of origin.

 Conclusion